 The Innovation Corps (I-Corps) was created in 2011 by the National Science Foundation (NSF), in an effort to support technology researchers as they move innovation beyond the lab and into the marketplace.
 As part of the I-Corps South Node, the University of Tennessee offers education and other support to introduce the regional research community to the national I-Corps Program.

-Innov865 Week is a week-long series of events that showcases Knoxville as a prime destination for startups and entrepreneurs.
-It features multiple entrepreneurial opportunities and features a Startup Day Pitch competition with a a cash-prize award for the winning presenter(s).
+Innov865 Week is a week-long series of events that showcase Knoxville as a prime destination for startups and entrepreneurs.
+It features multiple entrepreneurial opportunities and features a Startup Day Pitch competition with a cash-prize award for the winning presenter(s).